urbanjost/M_intrinsics/README.md

    - [manpages.tgz](ship/manpages.zip)
    - [manpages.zip](ship/manpages.tgz)

-These links will take you into the filefinder where you will want to enter the ship/ directory to download them.
+These links will take you into the "filefinder" where you will want to enter the ship/ directory to download them.

 # USE AND INSTALLATION